Skip to main content

 How does Power High School rank in MT?

-Power High School is ranked #17 out of 603 schools in MT.
+Power High School ranks #28 of 603 schools in MT.

 What is Power High School's MySchoolScout rating?

-Power High School has a composite rating of 9.1 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Power High School has a current MySchoolScout rating of 8.9 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Power High School?